allink/allink-core-static/docs/plugins/content-plugin.md

 )
 ```

-When selecting this option, our markup will be extended:
+When selecting this option, our (simplified) markup will be extended:

 ```HTML
 <div class="content-section example-class">